real-ADITYA/real-ADITYA/README.md

 - 👋 Hi, I’m @real-ADITYA
 - 👀 I’m interested in coding, media creation, and computer hardware
-- 🌱 I’m currently learning Java in Object Oriented II at the University of Maryland
+- 🌱 I’m currently learning Java in Object Oriented Programming II at the University of Maryland
 - 📫 You can reach me via email: adityareswaran@gmail.com

 <!---